BodgeMaster/new_dawn_mirror/notes/locations.md

     * The first outside location Annie ever gets to see (and explore)
     * overlooks the valley and Ivydale
   * Ivydale Distillery
-* Siren’s Song
+* Sentinel Shores:
-  * Siren’s Song Observatory
+  * Sentinel Shores Observatory
-  * Siren’s Song Central
+  * Sentinel Shores Central
-  * Siren’s Song Fish Market
+  * Sentinel Shores Fish Market
 * Inside the dome:
   * the station near Annie’s work
   * the station where she jumps into Jack’s train